samuelparkin1/samuelparkin1.github.io/Deliverables/README.md

 <a name="Purpose"></a>
 ### Purpose.
-The purpuse of this portfolio website is to showcases my talent, abilities and coding experiance.
-Creating a potfolio website is a great way to share these skills with others and potential employers.
+The purpose of this portfolio website is to showcases my talent, abilities and coding experience.
+Creating a portfolio website is a great way to share these skills with others and potential employers.

 [ *Back to Table of Contents* ](#Table_of_Contents)
 <br>